obinexus/aerial-combat-system/combat.md

 - **Purpose**: To model the contested land environment beneath aerial operations.
 - **Zones**:
   - **Buffered Zone**: The neutral or contested middle ground where engagements are expected.
 This is the default battlefield, where friend and foe collide.
-  - **Pre-Rezones**: Subsets within the Buffered Zone where the enemy already holds dominance—through resources, checkpoints, or surveillance advantage.
+  - **Pre-Rezones**: Subsets within the Buffered Zone where the enemy already holds dominance-through resources, checkpoints, or surveillance advantage.
   - **Checkpoint Zones**: Known enemy-controlled sectors within the Buffered Zone.
 Entry into these zones means operating behind enemy lines.
-- **Impact**: Introduces spatial logic into conflict modeling—territory isn’t binary; it’s layered with risk.
+- **Impact**: Introduces spatial logic into conflict modeling-territory isn't binary; it's layered with risk.
 Forces strategic preparation, not guessing.
 Control shifts based on information and positioning, not assumptions.

 ### 7. Support Fleet Layer (Colossus-Class Operations)
 - **Purpose**: To provide battlefield continuity and aerial support through deployable, floating infrastructure.
 - **Concept**:
   - **Colossus-Class Ships**: Large, multi-functional ships that act as mobile bases for aerial operations.
 Serve as command hubs, refueling stations, repair bays, and data relays.
   - **Operational Role**: Bridge the disconnect between aerial and ground/naval forces.
 Provide an anchor point for return and resupply.
-  - **Cultural Role**: These ships form the identity and cohesion of the aerial fleet—pilots see them as extensions of themselves.
+  - **Cultural Role**: These ships form the identity and cohesion of the aerial fleet-pilots see them as extensions of themselves.
 "My ship, my system."
   - **Functional Integration**: Linked directly with Dynamic Aeroscale Architecture to deliver modular replacements, facilitate communication between squadrons, and sustain long-range missions.
 - **Impact**: Adds depth and realism to aerial warfare by integrating logistical and psychological support systems.
 Enables persistent engagement through smart, flexible infrastructure.

 ### 8. Command Autonomy and Strike Logic
 - **Purpose**: To grant battlefield infrastructure the capacity to act as intelligent nodes in the combat network.
 - **Features**:
-  - **Combat-Aware Ships**: Colossus-class vessels are not passive relays—they can analyze, target, and execute autonomous operations based on battlefield data.
+  - **Combat-Aware Ships**: Colossus-class vessels are not passive relays-they can analyze, target, and execute autonomous operations based on battlefield data.
   - **Precision Autonomy**: Similar to specialized snipers, these ships can perform isolated strikes when timing, information, and strategic value align.
   - **Distributed Command Resilience**: Reduces dependency on human oversight during high-load situations; ensures system-wide adaptability when conventional command chains falter.
 - **Risk Consideration**: High-value targets, vulnerable to focused enemy efforts; must balance utility and exposure.
-- **Impact**: Enables a seamless mesh of AI-driven action, human command, and logistics support—pushing beyond traditional top-down control models.
+- **Impact**: Enables a seamless mesh of AI-driven action, human command, and logistics support-pushing beyond traditional top-down control models.

 ### 9. Ethical Systems Doctrine (Anti-Expendable Design)
-- **Purpose**: To prevent the exploitation of units—human or machine—as disposable assets.
+- **Purpose**: To prevent the exploitation of units-human or machine-as disposable assets.
 - **Principles**:
   - **No Kamikaze Assumption**: All systems are designed with survivability and return potential, rejecting doctrines that sacrifice units due to lack of resources or desperation.
   - **Support-Driven Execution**: Every mission should be backed with recovery options, redundancy, and structural support.